Move That Mattress On The Floor Already!

 It’s like you’re trying to be a kid at a sleepover again, only it’s the night before you have to go to work, and you’re not having that much fun.

-Good points of having the mattress on the floor
+Good points about having the mattress on the floor

 It’s comfortable.
 Really.
 Perhaps not right away, but you get used to it, and it seems like the right way to sleep after a while.
 Discomfort goes away.
 You find that you’re getting better sleep.
 It’s good for your posture.
 You sleep cooler, and that’s good for recovery.